Cyma Zarghami

-Cyma Zarghami (سیما ضرغامی, born December 15, 1962) is an Iranian-born American film studio and former cable television executive who served as the president of Nickelodeon and Viacom Media Networks' Kids & Family Group from 2006 to 2018.
+Cyma Zarghami (born December 15, 1962) is an Iranian-born American film studio and former cable television executive who served as the president of Nickelodeon and Viacom Media Networks' Kids & Family Group from 2006 to 2018.
 She is the founder and CEO of MiMo Studios.

 Early life

 Zarghami was born in Abadan, Iran to an Iranian father, Gholam, and a Scottish mother, Catherine.
 The family later moved to Canada and finally to Englewood, New Jersey, where she graduated in the class of 1980 from the Dwight-Englewood School and was a recipient of the school's Distinguished Alumni Award.
 At Dwight-Englewood, she played lacrosse.

 In 1980, Zarghami entered the University of Vermont in Burlington, Vermont as an elementary education major, later changing her major to English; she did not complete the degree.
 She was awarded an honorary diploma by the University of Vermont College of Education and Social Services in 2000.